Instructional Story Design

 Phase 1

-A blended learning experience where you practice Story Design from discover to design to development.
+A blended learning experience where you practice Story Design from discover to design to development with other instructional designers from around the globe.

 Phase 2